LilGothPuppy/ottersmp-wiki-Puppytreats4u/docs/tutorial.md

 ## 1. How do I play OtterSMP??
-- When connected, open chat and do /tutorial.
-Here is a tutorial made to help new players within OtterSMP, it also explains to you some features of the server!
+- When connected, open chat and do /tutorial, where you can complete a quick guide so you can learn about the server as a newcomer.

 ## 2. How do I get out of spawn?
 - Do /rtp - this'll teleport you throughout our world to any non-claimed area.
 I recommend using this in tandem with /map to find a perfect housing spot.